 What’s the difference between early and soon?

-Some languages only have one word for early and soon which is why they are often mixed up in English.
-Here we explain when to use soon and when to use early.
+Some languages only have one word for early and soon, which is why they are often mixed up in English.
+Read on to learn when to use early and when to use soon, then put your knowledge to the test in the free interactive exercises.

 It’s November and Christmas is coming soon.